 Very happy to announce that I'll have a new flash fiction piece forthcoming in Jellyfish Review titled "Model Survivors."
 This is a dream publication for me, and if you don't have JR on your radar, do yourself a favor and check out Kathy Fish's "Collective Nouns for Humans Caught in the Wild."
 It's important.

-I read some poems from my newest book at the Myers Hotel Revue with musical accompaniment by some really talented musicians.
+I read some poems from my newest book at the Myers Hotel Revue with musical accompaniment from some really talented musicians.
 It's the closest I'll ever get to being in a band.
 It was also one of the best experiences I've ever had.
 Huge thanks to Heidi Gluck and everyone I shared the stage with.
 What a special night!